Laem Chabang, Bangkok’s Cruise Port

 Where Your Ship Docks

-Most cruise ships dock at the port of Laem Chabang on the Gulf of Thailand, a full two hours south of Bangkok, the nation’s capital.
+Most cruise ships dock at the port of Laem Chabang on the Gulf of Thailand, a full hour and a half south of Bangkok, the nation’s capital.

 Inside the Grand Palace Complex

-Smaller ships can dock at Klong Toey on the Chao Phraya River, on the outskirts of the city of Bangkok.
+Smaller ships can dock at Klong Toey on the Chao Phraya River, on the outskirts of Bangkok.

 Terminal facilities at Laem Chabang